Store Hours

 Do I have to harden off my seedlings before planting them outside?

 It's time to start thinking of spring.
-We're here to help you prepare for warmer temperatures, and sprouts poking out of the ground, and fragrant breezes.
-Planting seeds indoors means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
-You might even want to directly plant organic seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for fragrant breezes, sprouts poking up, and warmer temperatures.
+Planting seeds indoors with grow lights means you'll be ready to transplant spring flowers and young veggie plants when the frosts are through and the ground thaws.
+You might even want to sow seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Home Depot Machesney Park Garden Center?

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.
+If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

-Also, check out cruciferous veggies and certain herbs if you’re ready to get planting.
-This includes cabbage, broccoli, and kale.
+Also, check out cruciferous veggies and certain herbs if you're ready to get planting.
+This includes cabbage, kale, and broccoli.
 Greens like spinach, artichokes, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
 The main concern is waiting until the frost has passed for the season, so planting seeds outdoors as direct sow is later here compared to farther south.

 Plant Seeds Outside With Direct Sow